sudimuk2017/Applied-Data-Science-Specialization/README.md

 - **Course 1 Introduction to Data Science in Python**

 The course introduce the basics of the python programming environment, including fundamental python programming techniques such as lambdas, reading and manipulating csv files, and the numpy library.
-This course introduces data manipulation and cleaning techniques using the popular python pandas data science library and introduces the abstraction of the Series and DataFrame as the central data structures for data analysis, along with help on how to use functions such as groupby, merge, and pivot tables effectively
+This course introduces data manipulation and cleaning techniques using the popular python pandas data science library and introduces the abstraction of the Series and DataFrame as the central data structures for data analysis, along with help on how to use functions such as groupby, merge, and pivot tables effectively.

 - **Course 2 Applied Plotting, Charting and Data Representation in Python**